awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

 By default, when new network interfaces are allocated for pods, [ipamD](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/docs/cni-proposal.md) uses the worker node's primary elastic network interface's security groups and subnet\.
 However, there are use cases where your pod network interfaces should use a different security group or subnet, within the same VPC as your control plane security group\.
 For example:
 + There are a limited number of IP addresses available in a subnet\.
 This limits the number of pods can be created in the cluster\.
 Using different subnets for pod groups allows you to increase the number of available IP addresses\.
 + For security reasons, your pods must use different security groups or subnets than the node's primary network interface\.
-+ The worker nodes are configured in public subnets and you wish for your pods to be placed in private subnets using a NAT Gateway\.
-In this situation, please also read about [External Source Network Address Translation](external-snat.md)\.
++ The worker nodes are configured in public subnets and you want the pods to be placed in private subnets using a NAT Gateway\.
+For more information, see [External Source Network Address Translation \(SNAT\)](external-snat.md)\.

 **Note**
 The use cases discussed in this topic require [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s) version 1\.4\.0 or later\.
 To check your CNI version, and upgrade if necessary, see [Amazon VPC CNI Plugin for Kubernetes Upgrades](cni-upgrades.md)\.